theedward/Bomberman/Game-Architecture.md

 		// tell each player who is the winner. (if there's any winner) void onGameEnd(GameConfiguration finalConfig);

 		// This method will be called every round.
-This will update all the objects
+This will update all the object's positions. void onUpdate(Position[] objectsPositions);
-		// Optionally,
-		void onUpdate(char[][] map);
 	}

 	// To support a player in the network, this class will serve as proxy in the